Ali-Pourgheysari/HarmonyHub/README.md

 # HarmonyHub - Your Ultimate Streaming Platform

 # Overview
 HarmonyHub is a full-stack streaming platform designed to provide a seamless music streaming experience similar to Spotify.
-The project leverages the power of .NET 7 for its robust backend and utilizes HTML, CSS, and pure JS for an elegant and responsive frontend.
+The project leverages the power of .NET 7 for its robust backend and utilizes HTML, CSS, and pure JS for an elegant frontend.

 <p align="center">
   <img src="HarmonyHub/wwwroot/static/logo.png" alt="HarmonyHub Logo">